abhilashasaroj/CX4240_project/index.md

 There are a lot more white wine samples in the dataset than red wine samples, and we don't really have that much data for qualities that are rated 3 or 9.

-## How does the quality change with a change in a dimension?
+## How does the quality change with each dimension?

 ![alt text](rtrpic1.PNG)
 ![alt text](rtrpic2.PNG)